 The creation of the Cité internationale de la tapisserie is in response to UNESCO incorporating the craftsmanship of tapestry into its list of intangible Cultural Heritage of Humanity in 2009.

 This new equipment is suported by a "syndicat mixte" gathering the Departmental Council of Creuse, the Region Aquitaine-Limousin-Poitou-Charentes and the Community of Communes Creuse Grand Sud.
-Its co-presidents are Jean-Jacques Lozach, Senator of Creuse, and Valérie Simonet, Prsident of the Departmental Council.
+Its President is Valérie Simonet, President of the Departmental Council.

-Inaugurated by the President of the Republic, the Cité de la tapisserie opened in July 10th 2016, within the buiding of the former National School of Decorative Art (ENAD) of Aubusson, entirely rehabilitated.
+Inaugurated by the President of the Republic, the Cité de la tapisserie opened in July 10th 2016, within the building of the former National School of Decorative Art (ENAD) of Aubusson, entirely rehabilitated.